 WALLA WALLA UNIVERSITY GRANT.
-This grant is awarded to the neediest students.
+This grant is awarded to the students with need.
 Recipients are required to live in university housing or with their parents during the period for which the grant is awarded.
 A student who meets one of the following criteria may request a housing-requirement waiver from the Office of Student Life: